rhagarty/jitserver-intro/README.md

 ## 8. Demo

-Click here to check out a demo where we show to configure and run multiple containers with a JITServer.
+Click here to check out a demo where we show how to configure and run multiple containers with a JITServer.
 We will also use Grafana to graph CPU and memory metrics showing how the JITServer can better utilize and minimize system resources.

 ![demo](doc/source/images/demo.png)